 In the next stage of his life, Purshotamdas Thakurdas, now in his early 40s, was pursued for being on various important Committees.
 The first such was the Acworth Committee.
 The reason must have been his balanced approach to all matters, in-depth knowledge and understanding of the commercial and financial aspects of various issues on hand, clear articulation in English, and fearless elucidation of his views even if they were unpalatable to the Chairman of the Committee/Commission, or its other members.
 This was a rare combination of qualities not commonly found even today.
 Continue reading “PT and the Acworth Committee”

-“…appreciation of a garden lies not with the gardener but with the observer of the many gardens I have cultivated.”C.D.
-Deshmukh, The Course of My Life.
+“…appreciation of a garden lies not with the gardener but with the observer of the many gardens I have cultivated.”

 If one were to walk down from Churchgate in South Mumbai, towards Mantralaya, along the Jamshetji Tata Road, the third round is Deshmukh Chowk.
-It is so named after Chintaman Dwarakanath Deshmukh, the third Governor of the Reserve Bank of India, and India’s third Finance Minister.
+It is named after Chintaman Dwarakanath Deshmukh, the third Governor of the Reserve Bank of India and India’s third Finance Minister.
 There could be two claimants to getting the roundabout so named after Deshmukh.
 Continue reading “Roses and Magnolias: Deshmukh’s Lovely Gardens”

 This post is a longer version of my article on James Wilson, the first Finance Member of the Viceroy’s Executive Council, which was published in Business Standard dated 21 January 2021.
 Please see the link here.
 Wilson was also the Founder of The Economist, and the Standard Chartered Bank.
 He presented the first Indian budget in 1860, and introduced income tax in the country.
 He also laid the foundations for introducing government paper currency in India the Indian Police, and the Office of the Comptroller and Auditor General, among other things.
 Continue reading “Hawick to Hawick: Life of James Wilson”